-- c) Introduce Leverage Ratio to serve as a backstop to the risk-based capital measure - d) Raise the standards for the Supervisory Review and Evaluation Process and Public Disclosures etc.
+- c) Introduce Liquidity Coverage Ratio (LCR), Net Stable Funding Ratio (NSFR) and Leverage Ratio to serve as a backstop to the risk based capital measure. - d) Raise the standards for the Supervisory Review and Evaluation Process and Public Disclosures etc.

 The macro prudential aspects of Basel III are largely enshrined in the capital buffers, viz., Capital Conservation Buffer and Counter Cyclical Capital Buffer.
 Both the buffers are intended to protect the Banking sector from stress situations and business cycles.
-The Capital Conservation Buffer requirements started from March 31, 2016 and are to be fully implemented by September 30, 2020.
+The Capital Conservation Buffer requirements started from March 31, 2016 and are fully implemented by October 1, 2021.
 The Reserve Bank of India has released the final guidelines on implementation of Counter Cyclical Capital Buffer (CCCB) in India vide RBI/2014-15/452 DBR.No.BP.BC.71/21.06.201/2014-15 dated February 5, 2015.
-The CCCB shall increase gradually from 0 to 2.5 per cent of the RWA of the bank but the rate of increase would be different based on the level/position of credit-to-GDP gap between 3 and 15 percentage points, when notified.
+The CCCB shall increase gradually from 0 to 2.5 per cent of the RWA of the Bank but the rate of increase would be different based on the level/ position of Credit to GDP gap between 3 and 15 percentage points, when notified.